 modify PrintAverage accordingly.

-to PrintAverage.
-That is, the sub procedure should be defined without parameters
+3. Do problem 2, however use class-level variables to pass the numbers to PrintAverage.
+That is, the sub procedure should be defined without parameters as follows:

 Private Sub PrintAverage()

-Dim Average As Single
+Dim Average As Double

 End Sub